jnmrles/netflix-clone/README.md

 A clone of Netlfix's User Dashboard built with React, Redux, JavaScript, and CSS.

-A User can currently create an account, manage account details, start a subscription, view the movie catalog, view a selected movie's details,
+A User can currently create an account, manage account details, start a subscription, view the movie catalog, and view a selected movie's details.

 ## Project Status